-- The Board of Directors is ultimately responsible for ensuring that MCFT meets its legal obligations. - The Data Protection Officer, Terence Horsman is responsible for: - Keeping the board updated about data protection responsibilities, risks and issues - Reviewing all data protection procedures and related policies, in line with an agreed schedule. - Arranging data protection training and advice for the people covered by this policy. - Handling data protection questions from staff and anyone else covered by this policy.
+- The Board of Directors is ultimately responsible for ensuring that OST meets its legal obligations. - The Data Protection Officer, Terence Horsman is responsible for: - Keeping the board updated about data protection responsibilities, risks and issues. - Reviewing all data protection procedures and related policies, in line with an agreed schedule. - Arranging data protection training and advice for the people covered by this policy. - Handling data protection questions from staff and anyone else covered by this policy.

-- Dealing with requests from individuals to see the data MCFT holds about them (also called 'subject access requests'). - Checking and approving any contracts or agreements with third parties that may handle the company's sensitive data. - The Business Improvement Manager, Terence Horsman (outsourced to ORCA Service Technologies ltd) is responsible for: - Ensuring all systems, services and equipment used for storing data meet acceptable security standards. - Performing regular checks and scans to ensure security hardware and software is functioning properly. - Evaluating any third-party services the company is considering using to store or process data.
-For instance, cloud computing services. - The Managing Director, Dan Smallbone and CEO, George Roberts-Smith are responsible for: - Approving any data protection statements attached to communications such as emails and letters. - Addressing any data protection queries from journalists or media outlets like newspapers. - Where necessary, working with other staff to ensure marketing initiatives abide by data protection principles.
+- Dealing with requests from individuals to see the data OST holds about them (also called 'subject access requests'). - Checking and approving any contracts or agreements with third parties that may handle the company's sensitive data. - The Chief Operating Officer, Terence Horsman, is responsible for: - Ensuring all systems, services and equipment used for storing data meet acceptable security standards. - Performing regular checks and scans to ensure security hardware and software is functioning properly. - Evaluating any third-party services the company is considering using to store or process data.
+For instance, cloud computing services. - The Chief Operating Officer, Terence Horsman, and CEO, George Roberts-Smith are responsible for: - Approving any data protection statements attached to communications such as emails and letters. - Addressing any data protection queries from journalists or media outlets like newspapers. - Where necessary, working with other staff to ensure marketing initiatives abide by data protection principles.